I wish my student had Better Guidance

 Higher chance of referring students to mental health services

-Help your school!
+Help your college!

 We can HELP prepare your educational institution to address mental health issues and prevent suicide by delivering a range of proactive interventions customised to your specific needs.
 Partnering with the QPR Institute, a global leader in suicide prevention, we can help you create a suicide prevention strategy as well as a Mental Health Policy through inputs from your students and faculty.
-Rather than waiting to offer support in a moment of crisis, allow us to prepare your school or college to develop the institutional mechanisms necessary to enhance the resilience of the staff and student body, create an atmosphere of psychological health and safety, and communicate to all employees and students that they are valued.
+Rather than waiting to offer support in a moment of crisis, allow us to prepare your college to develop the institutional mechanisms necessary to enhance the resilience of the staff and student body, create an atmosphere of psychological health and safety, and communicate to all employees and students that they are valued.

 You can also become a Gatekeepr which is a WHO recommended suicide prevention strategy to help those who are emotionally distressed or potentially suicidal.
 Trained Gatekeepers learn to recognize signs of suicide, provide emotional support, persuade to get help, and refer those with suicidality to mental health support services.